jamescarson3/ctls2017/docs/intro_to_hpc_03.md

 Environment variables are finicky, prone to typos, and a lot of work to edit manually. *Modules* make dynamically changing environment variables a lot easier and safer.
 Modules contain all the necessary environment variables for running a particular application or providing access to a particular library.
 In addition:

-* The are a convenient way to dynamically change the user’s environment
+* They are a convenient way to dynamically change the user’s environment
-* The help avoid conflicts between program versions, compilers, libraries, etc.
+* They help avoid conflicts between program versions, compilers, libraries, etc.

 Different clusters have different implementations of modules.
 More info on the TACC implementation of modules can be found [here](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod)